 Mother Brown, who proudly describes herself as a “Cradle Episcopalian,” grew up in the Bronx and attended Syracuse University where she majored in Psychology.
 She then worked as a social worker with the Board of Education for over twenty years before attending seminary.
 She came to Christ Church Bronxville as a seminarian in 2007, and stayed on after her graduation in 2009 because “CCBNY is a place that allows me to live into my baptismal and ordination vows, and where I am able to see the face and heart and love of God in the people I’m called to serve.”
 She is married to James Lanier, a Baptist pastor, and has two daughters – one is a lawyer in Washington D.C. and the other is pursuing a PHD in psychology in London.
 She says Christ Church Bronxville is “made even more special by our parents’ commitment to raising their children in the great tradition of the church through biblical literacy, great fellowship, and the beautiful liturgy of our Episcopal tradition.
 I’m especially excited about the energy we have around taking the message of God’s peace and love into the community and sharing it with others.”

-Katherine Gojkovich, Director of Development
+Katherine Gojkovich, executive Director

 Philip Stopford, Director of Music